Serock3/Master-Thesis-QEC-simulation/README.md

 # Master_thesis_QEC_simulation
 Authors: Alexander Andersson and Sebastian Holmin
-This repository contains the code for simulating quantum error correction (QEC), primarily for the [[5,1,3]] QEC code, using IBM's Qiskit.
+This repository contains the code for simulating quantum error correction (QEC), primarily for the [[5,1,3]] code, using IBM's Qiskit.
 The project was in the form of a Masters thesis [1] as well as a six-week continuation of the project.

 ## Introduction
 Quantum computers are much more noisy than their classical counterparts.
-To preserve any quantum information, quantum error correction must then actively be performed.
-This is done by encode a single *logical* qubit into many *physical* qubits, creating redundant information.
+To realize the many proposed quantum algorithms believed to grant substantial speedups this noise has to be surpressed through quantum error correction.
+This is done by encoding the information of *logical* qubits into a larger amount of *physical* qubits, creating redundant information.
 These physical qubits can then be measured through an extra *ancillary* qubit through so-called *stabilizers*, which detects whether an error has occured.
 Given these measurements a correction can then be applied to recover the initial state.
 There exists a large variety of stabilizer codes, the one mainly explored in this project is the [[5,1,3]] code.